go-task/task/docs/docs/usage.md

 which files to watch.

-The default watch interval is 5 seconds, but it's possible to change it by either setting `interval: '500ms'` in the root of the Taskfile passing it as an argument like `--interval=500ms`.
+The default watch interval is 5 seconds, but it's possible to change it by either setting `interval: '500ms'` in the root of the Taskfile or by passing it as an argument like `--interval=500ms`.

 Also, it's possible to set `watch: true` in a given task and it'll automatically run in watch mode: